batuhanfaik/itu-cmpe/README.md

-# Your Assignment 3 Repository
+# Your Assignment Repository

-This is the skeleton code for your Assignment 3 repository.
+This is the skeleton code for your assignment repository.
 See the assignment PDF for more details.

 ## Deploying this to Heroku